Arthur Crispien

 Arthur Crispien (4 November 1875 – 29 November 1946) was a German Social Democratic politician.

+He was co-chairman and member of the Reichstag for the Independent Social Democratic Party of Germany, USPD, from 1920 - 1922.
+He was co-chairman and member of the Reichstag for the Social Democratic Party of Germany, SPD, from 1922 to 1933.

 Biography

 Crispien was born in Königsberg (modern Kaliningrad, Russia) to August and Franziska Crispien.
 He worked as a house and stage painter in Königsberg and joined the Social Democratic Party of Germany (SPD) in 1894.
 He worked for a Health insurance fund and became the editor of the Königsberger Volkszeitung (1904–1906), the Danzig Volkswacht (1906–1912) and the Schwäbische Tagwacht in Stuttgart (1912–1914).
 In 1906 to 1912 Crispien was the regional Chairman of the SPD in West Prussia.

+In 1909 he was sent to the SPD party school in Berlin where he became one of Rosa Luxemburg's students.
+They developed a close friendship that lasted until her death in 1919.
+He was sent in 1912 to Stuttgart to become editor-in-chief of the party paper Schwäbischen Tagwacht.
+He became part of the innermost circle of the SPD's left wing, which was then called the Gruppe Internationale, the International Group, but which later became the Spartacus League, and which was led by Rosa Luxemburg, Karl Liebknecht and Clara Zetkin.
+During that period he was seen as Spartacus' representative in Stuttgart.

 At the outbreak of World War I he opposed the Burgfriedenspolitik of the SPD on voting for German war credits and was dismissed from the Schwäbische Tagwacht.
-He illegally published the newspaper Der Sozialdemokrat (The Social Democrat) and was imprisoned for 6 months.
-He was conscripted in the German Army in 1916, joined the Independent Social Democrats (USPD) in 1917 and became its co-chairman and member of the Executive Committee.
-The Weimar era saw him elected a Member of the Reichstag in 1920.
-He subsequently rejoined the SPD in 1922 and became its co-Chairman.
+Karl Liebknecht was the only MP from the SPD to vote against the party line.
+Crispien openly showed his support for him and was dismissed as editor-in-chief of the Schwäbische Tageswacht and came into conflict with Friedrich Ebert who later became the first president of the Weimar Republic.
+He illegally published the newspaper Der Sozialdemokrat (The Social Democrat) and was imprisoned for some months.
+He was conscripted in the German Army in 1916.
+He was sent to the Western Front but managed to desert.

-From 1921 Crispien was a member of the executive board of the International Working Union of Socialist Parties and since 1923 a delegate to the Labour and Socialist International.